C10329v3 Bachelor of Midwifery Bachelor of Creative Intelligence and InnovationAward(s): Bachelor of Midwifery (BMid)

 This course incorporates midwifery theory, science and clinical practice in a range of health facilities.
 Graduates of the course are competent midwives who have the skills, knowledge and confidence to practise midwifery according to the international definition of the role and scope of practice of the midwife.

 Taking a transdisciplinary approach, the Bachelor of Creative Intelligence and Innovation utilises multiple perspectives from diverse fields, integrating a range of industry experiences, real-world projects and self-initiated proposals, equipping graduates to address the wicked problems, complex challenges and untapped opportunities in today's world.

 The Bachelor of Midwifery program prepares students for registration as a midwife with the Nursing and Midwifery Board of Australia.
-This program is ranked number one in Australia and UTS delivered the first Bachelor of Midwifery program in New South Wales.
+UTS delivered the first Bachelor of Midwifery program in New South Wales.

 By focusing on the high-level conceptual thinking and problem-solving practices that lead to the development of innovative, creative and entrepreneurial outcomes, students of the combined degree also gain leading edge capabilities that are highly valued in the globalised world, including dealing with critical and creative thinking, invention, complexity, innovation, future scenario building and entrepreneurship, and the ability to work on their own across disciplines.
 These creative intelligence competencies enable graduates to navigate in a rapidly changing world.

 Career options include practising midwife in hospital, community, public and private settings in metropolitan and rural areas.
 Career progression opportunities include midwifery education management and research, and consultancy roles such as lactation or midwifery consultant.